-The General Certificate of Secondary Education (GCSE) curriculum is taught in F.4 and F.5 – while GCSE poses less restriction on subject choices which allows students to do arts subjects alongside with science subjects.
+The General Certificate of Secondary Education (GCSE) curriculum is taught in F.4 and F.5.
+It allows students the flexibility to do arts subjects alongside with science subjects.
 Students who take the standard 2-year GCSE programmes normally study seven to ten subjects.
-Passing grades are A* to C (or the equivalent in the new grading scale) and students are expected to gain a minimum of 5Cs to qualify for the GCE A-levels examinations.
+Passing grades are 9 to 4 (or grade A*-C in the old grading scale) and students are expected to gain a minimum of 5 passes at grade 4 to qualify for GCE A-levels examinations.

-A new grading scale of 9 to 1 will be introduced with these reformed subjects, in which a grade 9 will be set at a more challenging level than the original A* to reflect the abilities of more able students.
+A new grading scale of 9 to 1 is introduced with these reformed subjects, in which a grade 9 is set at a more challenging level than the original A* to reflect the abilities of more able students.
 In the new grading scale, there are two passing marks, where:

-Typical Electives (*Popular Choices of HK Students)
+Typical Electives *Popular Choices of HK Students

 |Students eligible for Sixth Form (5A*-C)|